Mauin/RxFingerprint/README.md

 Reasons for `RxFingerprint` to report that it is not available include:
 - The current device doesn't have a fingerprint sensor
-- The user doesn't use their fingerprint sensor
+- The user is not using the fingerprint sensor of the device
 - The device is running an Android version that doesn't support the Android Fingerprint APIs

 ### Authenticating a user with their fingerprint